 Native to South Africa.
 Low, clumping or spreading plants grown for colorful daisies over long bloom season.
 Tolerate seacoast conditions.
-Grow well in enriched or unamended soil, and with regular or only occasional irrigation.Gazania hybrid
+Grow well in enriched or unamended soil, and with regular or only occasional irrigation.Gazania hybrids

-Low, clumping or spreading plants grown for colorful daisies over long bloom season.
 These evergreen perennials are grown as annuals in colder climates, or carried through winter from cuttings taken in fall, as for pelargoniums.
-Dazzling color display during peak bloom in late spring, early summer.
-In mild-winter climates, they continue to bloom intermittently through the rest of year.
+Dazzling color display during peak bloom in late spring and early summer.
+In mild-winter climates, they continue to bloom intermittently through the rest of the year.
 Grow in full sun.
 There are basically two types: clumping and trailing.

 Trailing gazanias are derived from Gazania rigens leucolaena, formerly sold as Gazania uniflora or Gazania leucolaena.
 They grow about as tall as clumping types but spread rapidly by long, trailing stems.
 Foliage is a clean silvery gray; flowers are yellow, white, orange, or bronze.
-These newer hybrids are superior to older kinds in length of bloom, resistance to dieback.
+These newer hybrids are superior to older kinds in length of bloom and resistance to dieback.

-Dense grower to 5 ft. high and wide, with bright green leaves and lavender flowers.
+Grows to 3 ft. high and wide, with gray-green, slightly cupped leaves and light blue flowers.
+‘C...